tbali0524/playground-dvtfkqgd/markdowns/php.md

 - `const c = ['0' => '00', '1' => '0'];`
   + PHP is also infamous for its inconsistency.
 Here c is declared to be immutable by adding `const`, but that results, that you must not use the `$` prefix anymore.
   + The assigned literal data structure is _PHP_'s very flexible `array`.
 It is so flexible, that this is almost all that _PHP_ has!
 Internally, it is implemented as an ordered hashmap, and you can use it as a `vector`, `stack`, `queue`, `dictionary`, `map`, etc. Having to use a complex data type, even if you need just a fixed-size vector of integers, is many times an overkill, and it largely adds to the slowness of _PHP_.
-- TODO...
+- **TODO** ...continue...

 ## Other characteristics

 - While not visible from the sample code above, _PHP_ supports multiple programming paradigms.
 Besides procedural style, it can be used in an object-oriented way.
 Although not really a functional language, some aspects of functional programming are well supported.
 - PHP is interpreted.
 You can run your script without a compilation phase.
 This also means PHP is **SLOW**.
-All solo puzzles can be solved on CodinGame by choosing the right algorithm, but it does not stand a chance in a CG contests against compiled codes (_C++_, _Rust_, etc.).
-PHP v8.0 provides Just-In-Time compilation resulting 3-4x speedup for a typical CG puzzle code (but not for a typical web application!), unfortunately CG does not support this version yet.
+All solo puzzles can be solved on CodinGame by choosing the right algorithm, but it does not stand a chance in a CG contests against compiled codes (_C++_, _Rust_, etc.). `PHP v8.0` provides _Just-In-Time_ compilation resulting 3-4x speedup for a typical CG puzzle code (but not for a typical web application!), unfortunately CG does not support this version yet.
 - ...**TODO**

 ## Resources to check